 Did you think that all of your skin woes would disappear after puberty?
 Join the club.
-From adult acne to psoriasis, it turns out that there are a number of skin issues that can arise with aging skin.
-And though many of us are all too familiar with vaginal dryness, the drop in estrogen that happens during perimenopause can wreak havoc on your skin in other ways, too.
+From adult acne, dry skin to psoriasis, it turns out that there are a number of skin issues that can arise with aging skin.
+And though many of us are all too familiar with vaginal dryness because of menopause, the drop in estrogen that happens during perimenopause can wreak havoc on your skin in other ways, too.

 But don’t despair.
 There are countless treatments to help your skin looks its best.
 Here are some of the myths — and truths — about menopause and skin.